blaketilghman/PCVolumeMixer/README.md

 This was a very rough Proof of Concept I made back in 2018 and recently came across the code for.
 It is a volume mixer for Windows that lets you control the volume of individual applications on a PC.

 It uses an Arduino Pro Micro, a custom PCB, and four potentiometers.
+The Pro Micro communicates with the C# application over a USB serial connection.
 The pots are connected to A0-A3 on the Pro Micro.

 <p align="center">